ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### The [CompletableFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html) class

 The `CompletableFuture` class is the main implementation of the `CompletionStage` interface.
-But basic that it also implements the `Future` interface.
+However, it also implements the `Future` interface.
 That means the `CompletableFuture` class can simultaneously represent a step in a multi-step computation and the result of an asynchronous task.

 In comparing with the `FutureTask` class the `CompletableFuture` class has significant capabilities:

-*   it's possible to register a callback for future competition
+*   it is possible to register a callback for future competition
-*   it's impossible to pipeline computations in a non-blocking way
+*   it is impossible to pipeline computations in a non-blocking way
-*   it's impossible to manually complete a future (either with a result or with an exception)
+*   it is impossible to manually complete a future (either with a result or with an exception)

 The general workflow of `CompletableFuture` objects as a future/promise: